 In QuickBooks Pro, creating projects (or “jobs” as QuickBooks calls them) and creating customers go hand in hand.

-In this post, we’ll cover how to create a project in seven simple steps.
+In this post, we’ll cover how to create a project in eight simple steps.
 (Be sure to create the customer to whom you want to attach the project first.)

 Create A Project